stevemorrisbi/FantasyFootballPlayerComparison/README.md

 # Fantasy Football Dashboard
+### Overview: Interactive Fantasty Football player comparison tool.

-### Overview: This dashboard was designed in Power BI to be able to compare the important metrics when it comes to making selections for a fantasy football team.
+This dashboard was designed in Power BI to be able to compare the important metrics when it comes to making selections for a fantasy football team.

 To meet the brief of creating an interactive one page design, certain metrics of data had to be excluded in order for efficient functionality.